 Repetitive Strain Injury

-Also known as RSI, these are injuries that occur because of repetitive movements or overuse of a particular part of your body.
-Patients in Singapore who engage in manual labour or sports with excessive sports can be at risk of developing repetitive strain injury on the back or other areas of the upper body.
-Common symptoms of RSI include pain, numbness, tingling, or limited range of motion in the affected area.
+Also known as RSI, these injuries occur because of repetitive movements or overuse of a particular part of your body.
+Patients in Singapore who engage in manual labour or sports with excessive sports may risk developing repetitive strain injury on the back or other areas of the upper body.
+Common symptoms include pain, numbness, tingling, or limited range of motion in the affected area.

 Ankle Sprains